PacoValen/SeleniumWebDriver/README.md

 Is an open source **test automation** tool designed for testing web applications.
 It allows testers and developers to create scripts to automate user interactions in browsers such as Chrome, Firefox, Safari, and Edge, simulating actions such as clicks, text input, and navigation between pages.

  ### Selenium's main components
--  Selenium WebDriver**: It is a **library** that allows you to write scripts in several programming languages (such as Java, Python, C#, and JavaScript) and control the browser directly.
+-  **Selenium WebDriver**: It is a **library** that allows you to write scripts in several programming languages (such as Java, Python, C#, and JavaScript) and control the browser directly.
 It is ideal for functional and user interface testing in web applications.

--  Selenium IDE**: A **record and playback** testing  tool that allows users to create scripts without writing code.
+-  **Selenium IDE**: A **record and playback** testing  tool that allows users to create scripts without writing code.
 It is useful for creating quick scripts, but with limited functionality.

--  Selenium Grid**: Allows tests to be run on multiple browsers and operating systems simultaneously.
+-  **Selenium Grid**: Allows tests to be run on multiple browsers and operating systems simultaneously.
 It is useful for compatibility testing in different environments and speeding up test execution time.

  ### Automated testing with Selenium Web Driver
 Automating repetitive tasks and ensuring that a web application works correctly after every code change saves time, detects errors faster, and ensures application stability across multiple browsers and devices.

  #### Types of tests
--  Functional Tests:** ** Functional Tests
+-  **Functional Tests:**
 These tests verify that the application's functionalities behave as expected.
 For example, making sure that a login form allows correct access to the system.
--  Regression Tests:** Regression tests:** Regression tests are those that  verify that the application's functionality behaves as expected.
+-  **Regression Tests:**
 Regression tests are those that are performed every time a change is made to the code to ensure that existing functionality is not affected.
 Selenium is ideal for this type of testing as it automates the verification process for each release.
--  Integration Testing
+-  **Integration Testing**
 Integration tests verify that the modules of an application work together.
 For example, that the login, navigation and dashboard access are correctly integrated into the system.
 - **Browser Compatibility Testing:**
 Selenium allows you to run tests in different browsers (Chrome, Firefox, Edge, Safari), which is essential to ensure that the application works correctly in all environments.